SIBarcodeNetwork/ReadtheDocsMaster/Docs/fims_spreadsheet_val.rst

 Check that the spreadsheet was successfully uploaded
 ----------------------------------------------------

-Even though we got a success message, let’s make sure your data made it into the database successfully.
-This will also show how to retrieve data from the FIMS if you ever want to make changes.
+Even though we received a "successfully validated" message, you should make sure your data made it into the database successfully.
+The following step will also show how to retrieve data from the FIMS if you ever want to make changes.
 Click on the Query button at the top of the screen.

-On the Query page, you will be able to view the data from any dataset on any of the projects in the GeOMe FIMS.
-This is why it is so important not to include sensitive information (such as highly accurate GPS coordinates) in spreadsheet uploads.
-To see the dataset we just uploaded, first click on “Switch to Advanced Search” in the top right of the search screen.
+On the Query page, you will be able to view the data from any expedition in any of the individual projects (e.g. SI Barcoding CBOL, GGI, SI Bioblitz, etc.) in the GeOMe FIMS.
+This is why it is so important not to include sensitive information (e.g. highly accurate GPS coordinates for protected species, fasta files, etc.) in spreadsheet uploads.
+To see the expedition that was just uploaded, first click on “Switch to Advanced Search” in the top right of the search screen.
 Then select SI Barcoding CBOL from the Individual Projects dropdown.
-Once the project is chosen, the list of datasets will be populated.
-Scroll through the list of datasets until you find the one you just created (or start typing it in, to bring up a shorter list).
+Once the project is chosen, the list of expeditions will be populated.
+Scroll through the list of expeditions until you find the one you just created (or start typing it in, to bring up a shorter list).
 If you do not see it in this list, then your data was not successfully uploaded.

-Select the dataset you just uploaded and click the Search button.
+Select the expedition you just uploaded and click the Search button.

 .. image:: /images/fims_database_query.png
   :align: center
   :scale: 40 %
   :target: /en/latest/_images/fims_database_query.png

-This will display an HTML table view of the specimen records in this dataset.
+This will display an HTML table view of the specimen records in this expedition.
 It will be incredibly hard to read and scroll through, but be happy it made it in there.

-You can click the Download button to download a fresh Excel spreadsheet of this dataset.
+You can click the Download button to download a fresh Excel spreadsheet of this expedition.
 However, be advised that the wells are out of order and that you will lose any styling (colors, bold/italics, etc.) from when you originally uploaded the spreadsheet.
-Also, the default spreadsheet name is "geome-fims-output.xlsx", so be sure to rename it with your dataset name immediately.
+Also, the default spreadsheet name is "geome-fims-output.xlsx", so be sure to rename it with your expedition name immediately.